C0rvust/Modular-Taskbar/README.md

 **Key Functionalities:**

-- Open the Settings skin (accessible in context menu) to activate/deactivate & position modules.
+- Open the Settings skin (accessible in context menu) to activate/deactivate & to position modules.

 - Current modules include:
   - **Battery**